Maya Doms: Club career

-Bay FC

 Doms was selected eighth overall in the 2024 NWSL Draft by expansion team Bay FC.
 On February 20, 2024, she scored her first goal with a professional club, the first in Bay FC history, during a preseason match against San Diego Wave FC at the 2024 Coachella Valley Invitational.
 Doms made her professional debut on May 1, 2024, coming on in the 76th minute for Joelle Anderson, in Bay FC's home game against Portland Thorns FC at PayPal Park.
 On December 10, 2024, Bay FC announced that Doms would not return to the club in 2025.

-Sassuolo

-On February 10, 2025, Doms was signed by Serie A club Sassuolo.
+On February 10, 2025, Doms was signed by Italian club Sassuolo.
+She spent one-and-a-half seasons with the club, making 25 appearances in the Serie A.

+In July 2026, Doms joined fellow Serie A side AS Roma on a three-year deal until 2029.

 International career

 Doms has played for several U.S. women's national youth teams, including U-23 and U-17.
 She scored the winning goal for the U.S. against Mexico in the final of the 2018 CONCACAF Women's U-17 Championship.

 Doms is Filipino-American, through her mother, and currently is eligible to represent both the US and the Philippines at senior level.
 Doms said that she has been contacted by the Philippines team and would consider it if she was unlikely to be picked to play for the US senior team.